exelix11/QuestSongManager/README.md

 ## Features

 - Manage songs and playlists
-- WebView to download songs from sources that support the `beatsaver://` protocol, examples are
+- Download songs from sources that support the `beatsaver://` protocol, examples are
 	- https://bsaber.com/
 	- https://beatsaver.com/
 - Download songs directly to playlists
 - Add your own sources to the browser bookmarks
-- Super fast startup thanks to caching of the song hashes
+- Super fast startup
 - Open source :)

 ## Getting Started